Skip to content

 See, I’ve seen this firsthand.

 I focused on my writing for years, and my blog grew into something I can be proud of.
 Next, I focused on building a crafts business; for a while, it grew, and customers kept coming in.
 But the moment I got distracted, the business also wavered, just like I did.
+Without focus and attention, it withered.

-Don’t fear that you may choose wrongly.
-Truth is, whichever you choose, whether you choose to be a guidance counselor, a teacher, or a writer… as long as you’re willing to learn the basics and face the twists and turns, it will bear fruits.
+Truth is, whichever you choose, whether you choose to be a guidance counselor, a teacher, or a writer… as long as you’re willing to learn the basics, grow in it, and face the twists and turns, it will bear fruits.

 Related Post: How Can INFP Gain Mastery Despite the Distractions?